jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

 ```
 http://[host]:[port]/restconf/operations/installer:show-version
 ```
-Example using our pre-configured Postman REST call available [via this guide](../API.md).
+Example output from using our pre-configured Postman REST call available [via this guide](../API.md).
 ![show version example](show-version.JPG)

 - Or by typing the following in a terminal window: